 - You may be eligible for the first offender program and earn a dismissal.

+Minor in possession (MIP) charges can also be filed simply because alcohol was detected in the young person's system.
 Those who are charged with possession or consumption of alcohol and are under the age of 18, must be tried in juvenile court.
 If the minor is between 16 and 18 years old, and has a drivers license or permit, it would be suspended for at least six months.
 If the minor is in the process of applying for a permit or license, that would be delayed for an additional six months past their eligibility date.
 All minors must complete a substance abuse program following the charges.